Palatinate (region): Bavarian rule

-French occupation of the Palatinate
+French occupation

 After World War I, French troops occupied the Palatinate under the terms of the Treaty of Versailles.
-In 1920, the western Bezirksämter of Sankt Ingbert and Homburg (Saarpfalz) were separated from the Bavarian Palatinate, and became part of the newly established Saarland, which, according to the peace treaty, was governed by the League of Nations.
+In 1920, the western Bezirksämter of Sankt Ingbert and Homburg (Saarpfalz) were separated from the Bavarian Palatinate, and became part of the newly established Saar basin territory, which, according to the peace treaty, was governed by the League of Nations.
 That same year, seven more towns were declared independent of the Bezirksämter: Speyer, Ludwigshafen, Frankenthal, Neustadt an der Weinstraße, Kaiserslautern, Pirmasens, and Zweibrücken.
 They remain separate to this day.

 Between 1919 and 1923, during the occupation, there were French-backed attempts at separating the Palatinate from Bavaria and the Empire.
-On 1 June 1919, Eberhard Haaß, founder of the "Free Palatine Association" (1918), proclaimed the "Palatine Republic", but failed to occupy the government building in Speyer.
+On June1, 1919, Eberhard Haaß, founder of the "Free Palatine Association" (1918), proclaimed the "Palatine Republic", but failed to occupy the government building in Speyer.

-On 23 November 1923, Franz Josef Heinz proclaimed the "Government of the Autonomous Palatinate in the Association of the Rhenish Republic" at Speyer, after gaining control of the towns of Kaiserslautern, Neustadt, and Landau, and after the capitulation of the Palatine government.
+In 1923, Franz Josef Heinz proclaimed the "Government of the Autonomous Palatinate in the Association of the Rhenish Republic" at Speyer, after gaining control of the towns of Kaiserslautern, Neustadt, and Landau, and after the capitulation of the Palatine government.
 In the following days, several more towns fell into his group's hands.
 The Bavarian government reacted sharply.
-It organised a squad under the command of Edgar Julius Jung.
-On 9 January 1924, Heinz was assassinated while dining at the Wittelsbacher Hof in Speyer.
-Other leading members of the separatist movement were killed on 12 February, in a shooting in Pirmasens.
-By then, a treaty between Bavaria and the Inter-Allied Rhineland High Commission (the supreme council of the Allied occupation forces) of January 1924 recognised the status quo and guaranteed that the Palatinate would remain a part of Bavaria, thereby putting an end to separatist attempts.
+It organized a squad under the command of Edgar Julius Jung.
+On January 9, 1924, Heinz was assassinated while dining at the Wittelsbacher Hof in Speyer.
+Other leading members of the separatist movement were killed on February 12, in a shooting in Pirmasens.
+By then, a treaty between Bavaria and the Inter-Allied Rhineland High Commission (the supreme council of the Allied occupation forces) of January 1924 recognized the status quo and guaranteed that the Palatinate would remain a part of Bavaria, thereby putting an end to separatist attempts.

-Under Nazi rule, from 1933 to 1945, the Palatinate officially remained part of Bavaria, but was otherwise totally reorganised—it was merged with the Saarland into the Gau Westmark, with headquarters in Saarbrücken.
+Under Nazi rule, from 1933 to 1945, the Palatinate officially remained part of Bavaria, but was otherwise totally reorganized—it was merged with the Saarland into the Gau Westmark, with headquarters in Saarbrücken.